PedroBolson/ecommerce-pets/README.md

    cd ecommerce-pets
    ```

+2. Set up the database:
+    ```bash
+    # Import the database dump into your PostgreSQL instance
+    # You can find the SQL dump file in the DATA/dumps directory
+    psql -U your_username -d your_database_name -f DATA/dumps/database_dump.sql
+    ```

-2. Set up the backend:
+3. Set up the backend:
     ```bash
     cd backend
     npm install